nintymiles/nintymiles.github.io/_posts/2016-06-02-swift-operators.md

 - **Half Open Range Operator**  (半开范围操作符)

     The half-open range operator (**a..<b**) defines a range that runs from a to b, but does not include b.
 It is said to be half-open because it contains its first value, but not its final value.
 As with the closed range operator, the value of a must not be greater than b.
-If the value of a is equal to b, then the resulting range will be empty.le Inc. “The Swift Programming Language (Swift 2.2).” iBooks.
+If the value of a is equal to b, then the resulting range will be empty.

 ```